-ready to divert the steady flow of shoppers away Gay in favor of a quick trip on the new interstate connection between Atlanta and Columbus.
-Cotton, cattle and most other farm commodities were declining and served to reinforce the idea of fast economic changes Agritourism, increasingly important in rural Georgia and America, had yet to be coined as a word in 1972 but it has played a significant role in economic change in Gay.
-The Cotton Pickin' Fair (cpfair.org) is Georgia's premier Agritourism event.
-On the First Weekend of May and October, over 30,000 visitors to Gay, Georgia, enjoy a 21st Century celebration at the site that
+Gay, Ga., was a quiet farm community with an active business district located on the main highway connecting Atlanta and Columbus as it faced an uncertain future in 1971.
+Agritourism had yet to be coined as a word in 1972, but it has played a significant role in economic change in Gay.
+The Cotton Pickin' Fair (cpfair.org) is Georgia's premier agritourism event.
+On the first weekends of May and October, more than 30,000 visitors to Gay enjoy a 21st century celebration.